 The slow attack and release are what’s responsible for the smooth compression industry professionals love.

-The input level (program) is what governs the amount of compression as well as how the unis attack and release settings react making it program dependant.
+The input level (program) is what governs the amount of compression as well as how the unis attack and release settings react making it program dependent.

-So, the louder the signal you send in, the more compression you get.
+So, the louder the audio signal sent into the compressor, the more compression is applied.

 Everything, if you know what you’re doing, but more traditionally; vocals, synths, basses, drones, etc. Basically, anything that isn’t short with snappy transients.